vadrian89/flutter_on/README.md

 The event is about getting together as a community, learn Flutter and grow as developers together.
 You can expect stuff, like:
 - Informal meetings where we chat about news from Flutter world and our community.
-- Q&A's about Flutter ecoystem, which hopefully you will find answers to.
+- Q&A's about Flutter ecoystem.
 - Presentations about Flutter-related projects, from different willing speakers.
 - Livestreams from meetups, organised by Meetup groups, such as: [Flutter Bucharest Meetup](https://www.meetup.com/flutter-bucharest-meetup/), if they coincide with our event schedule and if they can.